 Your credit score plays a significant role in many aspects of your financial life, including your ability to secure loans, mortgages, and credit cards.
-But did you know that it can also impact your car insurance rates?
-Many insurance companies use credit-based insurance scores as a factor in determining premiums for auto insurance policies.

 How credit scores impact car insurance rates